MaxBne/MaxBne/README.md

 - 👋 Hi, I’m @MaxBne
-- 👀 I’m interested in coding and structural engineering
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on engineering apps
 - 📫 How to reach me maxh.bne@gmail.com

 <!---